micmejia/bible-dump/AMPC/Luke/Luke 9.md

-Because whoever is ashamed of Me and of My teachings, of him will the Son of Man be ashamed when He comes in the [[^l]threefold] glory (the splendor and majesty) of Himself and of the Father and of the holy angels.
+Because whoever is ashamed of Me and of My teachings, of him will the Son of Man be ashamed when He comes in the [threefold] glory (the splendor and majesty) of Himself and of the Father and of the holy angels.